Composite Materials Module Updates

 - The Tsai–Wu and Tsai–Hill criteria have been extended with a 2D formulation.

 New Operators for Layered Materials

-For evaluation at specified locations in the thickness direction, two new physics-scoped operators have been added to the Layered Shell interface and the layered materials in the Shell and Membrane interfaces, .atxd0 (for evaluation in points) and .atxd1 (for evaluation on edges).
+For evaluation at specified locations in the thickness direction, two new physics-scoped operators have been added to the Layered Shell interface and the layered materials in the Shell and Membrane interfaces,

 These operators take two arguments: the through-thickness location and the expression to be evaluated — for example, lshell.atxd1(2*th,mean(lshell.mises)).
 This makes it easier to evaluate any quantity in the extra dimension, especially in cases where multiple layered materials are involved in the modeling of composite structures.